-Lenders can offer between £5,000 and £10 million, so it’s crucial to figure out exactly your requirements in terms of the figure.
+Bridging loans tend to be between £5,000 and £10 million, so it’s crucial to figure out exactly what your requirements are in terms of the figure.
 If you know you can pay back your loan quickly, it makes sense to get the cheaper closed bridge loan.

-However, either way, it is important to secure a safety net before taking out a bridge loan.
+Either way, it is essential to secure a safety net before taking out a bridging loan.
 This is to ensure repayment should something go wrong.

-Your property value will affect how much you’ll be allowed to borrow and the bridge loan rates you’ll be offered.
+Your property value will affect how much you’ll be allowed to borrow and the bridging loan rates offered.
 Your mortgage situation is also important, as that will dictate whether you can get a first charge or second charge loan.

 What is a first or second charge loan?

 When a bridging loan is taken out, a ‘charge’ is made against your existing property.
-This acts as the legal agreement which dictates who, should you not be able to pay, your repayments will go to first.
+This acts as the legal agreement which dictates who your repayments will go to first, should you not be able to pay them yourself.